OpenModelica/OpenModelica/UsersGuide/source/parametersensitivity.rst

 =========================================

-This section describes the use of OpenModelica to compute parameter sensitivities using forward sensitivity analysis together with sundials/idas solver.
+This section describes the use of OpenModelica to compute parameter sensitivities using forward sensitivity analysis together with the Sundials/IDA solver.

 *Note: this is a very short preliminary description which soon will be considerably improved, since this a rather new feature and will